YoheiKawaguchi/framework/README.md

 https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md

 ### Directory Structure
-Directories are structured in MVC way and each module will have its own directory.
+Directories are structured in MVC way and each module will have its own directory

 config/
-    config.php ------------- Config file used by whole system library/
+    config.php ------------- Config file used by whole system
+library/
-    Core/ ------------------ This is where all the Core Classes are stored Zend/ ------------------ You can have library here, for instance Zend global_functions.php --- functions that are included in bootstrap module/
+    Core/ ------------------ This is where all the Core Classes are stored
+    Zend/ ------------------ You can have library here, for instance Zend
+    global_functions.php --- functions that are included in bootstrap
+module/
     ModuleName/ ------------ Module directory
-            Controller/ ---- Controller classes for the module Model/ --------- Model classes for the module View/ ---------- View files for the module public/ -------------------- Document root
+            Controller/ ---- Controller classes for the module
+            Model/ --------- Model classes for the module
+            View/ ---------- View files for the module
+public/ -------------------- Document root
     css/
     img/
     js/
     index.php -------------- The bootstrap.
 Every requests hit this PHP file